 emotional abuse, such as threatening or intimidating someone

 physical assaults, such as hitting and pushing

 online through social networking, or using mobile phones, also known as cyber bullying.

-What can you do if you think you are being bullied?
+What can you do if you think you

 any teacher or member of staff